brunobord/the-black-hack/README.md

 Contact me via [e-mail](http://jehaisleprintemps.net/contact/) or [Twitter](https://twitter.com/brunobord) or [G+](https://plus.google.com/+brunobord) or any mean you can find and send me over a **raw text** translation of the game.
 I'll try to add it to the project ; and I may ask you to eventually help me to integrate it as best as possible.

 Congratulations, you have contributed to this project

+#### Make sure your contribution is okay

+If you're geeky enough, you can try to use the command: ``make html`` to build HTML pages into the `build/` directory.
+It only requires that (a recent version of) [tox](http://tox.readthedocs.org/) is available on your system.

+Browse the `build/` directory with your web browser to see your translation along with the others.